jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

-## Business Tasks
+## Business Task
 In this scenario, I am the stakeholder interested in investing in an Airbnb servicing company.
-The cleaning fees when booking an Airbnb have been increasing over time, and cleaning is the only human element required to operate an Airbnb business.
-I think there is an opportunity to start a servicing company that can improve an Airbnb's operating system.
+In my experience, cleaning fees when booking an Airbnb have been increasing over time.
+Because cleaning is the only human element required to operate an Airbnb business, I think there is an opportunity to start a servicing company that can improve an Airbnb owner's operating system.

 Business Task:

-1. How big is the current Airbnb market opportunity in NY?
-2. Can we identify a list of potential customers for an Airbnb cleaning business?
+* Can we identify a list of potential customers for an Airbnb cleaning Business?

 ## Process
 Data Sources Used: